 Students must adhere to the following:

-Stay Campus London (SCL) is committed to providing clear lines of communication for students to voice complaints and suggestions.
+SCL International College is committed to providing clear lines of communication for students to voice complaints and suggestions.
 The school will make every effort possible to resolve any complaints received by students quickly, fairly and without discrimination.
 Complaints are viewed as an opportunity to review and improve the services offered by SCL.

 Procedures – Students’ Complaints - Pastoral